You are currently browsing the tag archive for the ‘folklore’ tag.

 The sluagh sidhe (also known simply as the sluagh) were beings who were cursed to never know the afterlife.
 Neither heaven nor hell wanted them.
 Like Jack O’Lantern they were condemned to roam the gray world.
-Unlike Jack O’Lantern, however, the sluagh were reckoned to be a dangerous and horrifying force.
+Unlike Jack O’Lantern, however, the sluagh were reckoned to be a malicious and deadly force.
 They appeared en masse in the darkest nights and filled the air like terrible rushing starlings or living mist.
 One of the most horrible aspects of the sluagh was the extent to which their horde existence erased all individual personality (like eusocial insects—but evil and spooky).

-Before the advent of Christianity in Ireland, Scotland, and the northlands, the sluagh were thought of as a horrible, otherworldly aspect of the wild hunt.
+Before the advent of Christianity in Ireland, Scotland, and the northlands, the sluagh were thought of as a dreadful, otherworldly aspect of the wild hunt.
 When the dark gods came forth to course the world with hell hounds, the sluagh were the evil demons and fallen fairies which flew along beside the grim host.
 After Christian missionaries began to arrive, the idea of losing one’s soul forever became worse than the idea of merely being torn apart by dark monsters—and the sluagh was reimagined as a force which hunted and devoured spirits.

-The sluagh were imagined to fly from the west.
+The sluagh were thought to fly from the west.
 They were particularly dangerous to people alone in wastelands at night (which sounds dangerous anyway) and to people on the threshold of death [ed.–that sounds dangerous too].
 Some of the Irish death taboos against western windows and western rooms are thought to be related to fear of this demonic horde.
 Although the sluagh could apparently be dangerous to healthy people in good spirits, they seem to have been most dangerous to the depressed, the anxious, and the sick.
 From my modern vantage in a warm well-lit (northerly-facing) room, the idea of the sluagh seems to be an apt metaphor for depression, despair, and fear.
 Hopefully they will stay far from all of us!

 Barnacle geese (Branta leucopsis) are medium sized Arctic Geese which spend their summers on the Arctic islands of the North Atlantic (in places such as the Northern coast of Greenland or the Svalbard archipelago).
 In winter, these places become utterly uninhabitable (actually they strike me as uninhabitable in summer as well, but I am a tropical hominid).
 The geese fly south to spend winter in the soft warm lands of Scandinavia, northern Europe, Scotland, and Ireland.